Amazon Redshift

 Data can be loaded from S3 into Amazon Redshift and prepared, stored and queried in an optimized way for BI/analytics workloads and unloaded back to S3 to be consumed from there.
 Amazon Redshift Spectrum (a Redshift feature) enables queries on combined data from Redshift and S3 (Data Lake) or direct queries to S3.
 Queries on file formats such as CSV, Parquet, Avro and JSON are supported, thus avoiding unnecessary data copies or data movement.
 This is an essential feature in AWS’s quest to build a modern data and analytics architecture that is not only designed for a specific use case but is open, flexible and scalable.

 Amazon Redshift RA3 compute instances also include a hardware-based Advanced Query Accelerator, which is designed to provide a significant performance boost of up to 10 times for queries.
-Newly introduced advanced data sharing capabilities allow the integration of multiple Amazon Redshift data warehouse instances without the need to copy or move data.
-This can help to improve reliability through virtual data replication and also supports highly-distributed DWH or application scenarios.
+Advanced data sharing capabilities allow the integration of multiple Amazon Redshift data warehouse instances without the need to copy or move data.
+This can help to improve reliability through virtual data replication and also supports highly distributed data warehouse or application scenarios.

 To load data into Amazon Redshift, users can employ the COPY command or leverage cloud ETL services from AWS itself or one of several third parties from the broader AWS partner landscape.